Utley honored, tosses pitch to Always Sunny’s Rob McElhenney

-PHILADELPHIA (AP) — Chase Utley ran out to second base one more time wearing a red pinstriped No. 26 Philadelphia Phillies jersey and dark blue suit pants while his walk-up song by Def Leppard blared and adoring fans stood and cheered.
+PHILADELPHIA (AP) — Chase Utley ran out to second base one more time wearing a red pinstriped No. 26 Philadelphia Phillies jersey and dark blue suit pants while his walk-up song “Kashmir” by Led Zeppelin blared and adoring fans stood and cheered.

 The six-time All-Star was honored Friday night at a retirement ceremony before the Phillies played the Miami Marlins.
 He called Phillies fans the “best” in baseball and threw a ceremonial first pitch to actor Rob McElhenney, creator of “It’s Always Sunny in Philadelphia.”
 McElhenney had a “man crush” on Utley in one of the show’s episodes.